fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ it tells us everything is up to date.
+ it tells us everything is up to date.

 ---